|« PreviousNext »|

 Enable the MFA device.
 You can enable the MFA device for use with AWS using the AWS Management Console, the IAM command line tools, or the IAM API.

 Use the MFA device when logging on or accessing AWS resources.
-For access to an AWS website, you need a user name, password, and MFA code.
+For access to an AWS website, you need a user name, password, and MFA code (an OTP).
 For access to MFA-protected APIs, you need access keys and an MFA code.

-For information about user passwords, see Managing Passwords.
+For information about user passwords, see Credentials (Passwords, Access Keys, MFA, and Certificates) .
 For information about using MFA with the AWS Management Console, see MFA Devices and Your IAM-Enabled Sign-in Page.
 For information about the AWS service APIs that use MFA, go to Does AWS MFA affect how I access AWS Service APIs? on the AWS Multi-Factor Authentication FAQs page.